Nobska Lighthouse, the Bright Light of Woods Hole

 - Cape Cod Honeymoon Package

-While all of our rooms have their own individual charm suitable for relaxation after the most wonderful day of adventures exploring the historic lighthouses of Cape Cod, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, Jacuzzi-style tubs and a relaxing stay before and after your day.
+While all of the bedchambers at the Palmer House have their own romantic charm suitable for relaxation after the most wonderful day of adventures exploring Cape Cod’s finest lighthouses, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
+These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs for a relaxing stay before and after your day.

 Mary Moran is a Falmouth native and knowledgable about Cape Cod.
 In addition to writing for the Palmer House Inn, she’s also frequently at the inn and available to answer quest’s questions.
 She enjoys reading, hiking, and spending time exploring Falmouth’s coastal waterways.